 Dance/movement therapy is a body/mind-integrated approach to psychotherapy that uses expressive dance and movement processes to encourage the integration of emotional, cognitive, social, and physical functioning.
-Dance/movement therapy emphasizes the non-verbal realm of movement, touch, rhythm, and spatial interactions, as well as the congruence and connections between verbal and nonverbal modes of expression.

-Students build a strong foundation of theoretical knowledge and clinical application in dance/movement therapy (DMT).
-The program teaches and balances the art of DMT with the science that supports it.
+Dance/movement therapy emphasizes the non-verbal realm of movement, touch, and balances the art of DMT with the science that supports it.
 Using diagnostic knowledge, developmental and systems theories, and observational skills based in Laban Movement Analysis, our students learn to assess client functioning and formulate treatment goals.
 Using their expertise in the dance/movement modality and interactive, improvisational processes, students learn to address the patient's needs in both group and individual therapy formats.
 They may design creative group tasks for fostering interaction and cohesion, or to guide an individual through a personal conflict or challenge.